 - Decreased response to stressful situations

 These symptoms can impact both men and women who are using opioids.
 Sexual functioning in both genders is related to testosterone levels, but men can be more sensitive to changes in testosterone.
 As a result, many male opiate users report that they experience loss of sexual desire, erectile dysfunction, and depressed mood.
-As opiate use continues, the lack of these hormones can lead to longer term changes in mood and behavior.
+As opiate use continues, the lack of these hormones can lead to longer-term changes in mood and behavior.

 Diagnosis and Treatment of Hormone Changes Related to Opiate Use

 Fortunately, doctors continue to recognize the importance of assessing hormonal changes in people struggling with opiate abuse.
 Diagnosis of hormone changes can be performed using a blood test.
 After determining levels of testosterone, estrogen, cortisol, and other hormones, your physician can recommend treatment options.
-For example, testosterone replacement therapy may include application of gels or creams.
-Women taking certain birth control pills may be advised to switch to another method of contraception, because birth control pills may interfere with hormone levels.
+For example, testosterone replacement therapy may include the application of gels or creams.
+Women taking certain birth control pills may be advised to switch to another method of contraception because birth control pills may interfere with hormone levels.

-The most important step in combating hormone changes is accurate diagnosis.
+The most important step in combating hormone changes is an accurate diagnosis.
 If you think opioid use may be contributing to depression, sexual dysfunction, or loss of energy, contact Waismann Method today.
 Our treatment professionals are there to answer your questions and help you get the help you need.